 Incorrect.
 Both use Git; the difference is in the trigger mechanism, not the state store.

-DPolling controllers versus webhook-triggered reconciliation
+DPolling vs. webhook-triggered reconciliation

 Correct.
 Pull polls periodically; event-driven reacts to webhooks, enabling faster but potentially less consistent updates.